jxbz/modula/docs/source/golden-rules.rst

 .. [#mlp] We study residual networks over MLPs because MLPs seem to just work bad beyond depth 10 or so.
 In the Modula paper, we show that the type of residual networks we propose are in fact "smooth" even in the limit of infinitely many blocks.
 The same property does not hold for MLPs to the best of our knowledge.

-.. [#modula] The fact that this smells like a recursive statement was part of the inspiration for Modula.
+.. [#recursive] The recursive nature of this statement directly inspired the Modula framework.